Posted On March 19, 2019 Personal Injury

 If you are filing a slip and fall claim, it helps to know about each element in your case.
-There are various elements that go into building a successful case, and as your lawyer, we want to walk you through the legal jargon, giving you a clear understanding of your case.
+There are various elements that go into building a successful case, and as your NJ personal injury attorney, we want to walk you through the legal jargon, giving you a clear understanding of your case.
 We take our time and build the strongest claim possible, so you can put the trauma of your slip and fall injury behind you.

 A slip and fall accident is part of premises liability.
 A property owner is required to create reasonably safe environments on their premises for guests and customers.
 In slip and fall cases, someone slips, trips, or falls on another person’s property, making the property legally responsible.

 There are a few qualifications that plaintiffs need to keep in mind when bringing a slip and fall case forward.
 To show that the property owner was negligent, the injured party must prove:

 For example, if a business has standing water in its lobby, or there is a danger of slipping on ice, and does not take action to clean it up or alert visitors to the slippery floor hazard, it may be held liable if someone slips and injures themselves.
 However, if the business owner puts up blockades and warning signs that the floor is slippery, then the injured party should have known to be careful when walking across the floor.

 While there are general guidelines for slip and fall liability claims, each case is unique.
 Before determining the likelihood of a successful claim on your behalf, we need to look at the nuances of your specific injury and what led up to it.